nyu-devops/lab-flask-bdd/README.md

 ## What's featured in the project?

     * ./service/service.py -- the main Service using Python Flask
+    * ./service/models.py -- the data models for persistence
     * ./tests/test_service.py -- unit test cases for the server
     * ./tests/test_pets.py -- unit test cases for the model
     * ./features/pets.feature -- Behave feature file